peter-krajcir/p5/README.md

 Run the project
 ---------------
+There are 2 main directories:
+ * `src` - contains readable source code
-In order to run the project, you need to fork/clone/download the project and click on `index.html`.
+ * `dist` - contains minified version of the source code In order to run the project, you need to fork/clone/download the project and click on `dist/index.html`.
 You can also visit my github webapge and get the latest version. (https://github.com/peter-krajcir/p5)

 Used technologies
 -------------------------------------------------------------------------------------------